28 April 2020

 Though major market crashes like this are rare and extreme, we designed our investment framework to focus on risk management so that each portfolio can withstand extreme drawdowns, then recover faster when the markets eventually rebound.

-As designed, our portfolios’ drawdowns stayed incredibly close to their respective SRI boundaries in MYR terms even through one of the most unexpected and quickest market crashes in history.
+As designed, portfolios managed by ERAA® in Singapore experienced drawdowns that stayed incredibly close to their respective SRI boundaries in MYR terms even through one of the most unexpected and quickest market crashes in history.
 We achieve and deliver this precision by making data-driven asset allocation decisions based on stress tests against the most damaging financial crises in history.
-This preparedness empowers you to make informed decisions about your investments, and we hope instils confidence in the intelligence and reliability of our investment framework.
+This preparedness empowers you to make informed decisions about your investments, and we hope it instils confidence in the intelligence and reliability of our investment framework.

 Most fund managers will showcase their returns without clearly articulating how much risk their clients’ investments are exposed to.
 In selecting your portfolios’ SRI, you are in control of how much downside you’re willing to accept with your investments in any given year.